tecnocat/metatrader-automation/README.md

 #### Current development 🔥

-* Workflow steps to detect Metatrader 4 instances free to run
+* Improve the iteration steps generators to simplify Expert Advisors
+* Refactor every class object / entity to a Data Transfer Object
+* System to handle start / stop of Tick Data Suite during backtest

 #### Next steps ✨

-* Cluster generator (copy many instances of main Metatrader 4)
-* System to handle start / stop of Tick Data Suite during backtest
 * Multiple Expert Advisors and symbols to backtesting at same time
 * Analyze database to allow relaunch the already executed tests
 * May be store backtest report image in the database or folder
 * Put Expert Advisor input parameters inside class as properties
 * Backtest report names must include deposit or remove period dates
 * Auto improve parameters for expert advisor reading stored backtests
-* Refactor every class object / entity to a Data Transfer Object
 * Refactor error handling, pass event to event in a other event
 * Refactor import backtest report and make unnecessary the name